aproposorg/hard_sydr/README.md

 <img align="right" src="https://raw.githubusercontent.com/aproposorg/KV260-PYNQ-tutorial/main/image/HWSYDR.png" height="140">

-- This work is the extension of Python-based GNSS receiver design called SyDR https://github.com/aproposorg/sydr
+- This work is an extension of Python-based GNSS receiver design called SyDR https://github.com/aproposorg/sydr
-- It extends the software design to the FPGA domain which allows the algorithm to be run at the hardware, thus the design called Hard SyDR
+- It extends the software design to the FPGA domain, which allows the algorithm to be run at the hardware, thus the design called Hard SyDR

 - The design is based on Xilinx KV260 board.